£32,895 - £43,395 Price range

 In terms of fun, the verdict is less unanimous.
 The IS 250 is probably the model to have here, its most positive review getting a “truly entertaining” rating with responsive brakes, sharp steering, “supreme body control” and plenty of grip.

 It’s generally best in F Sport trim if you’re a sporty driver, but ditch the F Sport trim and select the hybrid, and things become a bit more “stately”.
 In fact, that hybrid model is the IS’s main downfall for handling.

 The hybrid fights back on economy, of course.
 Called the IS 300h, it’s a 2.5-litre petrol engine and electric motor combo, delivering around 200 horsepower, reaching 60 in 8 seconds and at its most efficient, breaking the 64 mpg barrier.
-In SE trim, you get free vehicle tax too, thanks to a 99 g/km rating – good for associated BIK rates for business users.
+In SE trim, you get a 99 g/km rating – good for associated BIK rates for business users.